eborna/partselect-chatbot/README.md

 - Integration with OpenAI's language models for natural language processing
 - Pinecone vector database for efficient storage and retrieval of product information
 - Web scraping functionality to keep product data up-to-date
+- Suggested questions to keep the user engaged

 ## Setup